Book Design Services & More

 If you and/or the illustrator have already determined where each illustration and text block goes, this is your option.

-Note: Illustration is a completely different service not offered directly by TLC Graphics.
+Note: Illustration is a completely separate service not offered directly by TLC Book Design.
 We are, however, happy to help you find the right talent to bring your project to life.

 If you’re tempted to skip this step, then please consider how serious you are about publishing.
 Regardless of the proficiency of the author, every manuscript needs professional copy editing and proofreading.
 Not all are in need of content editing.
 Because we care greatly about the quality of your book, working with a professional editor is a strongly-recommended step.
 (We’d require it, but we’re not your publisher!)
 You really don’t want to see what happens if you skip it.
 It’s not pretty.